skip to Main Content

 Co-ownership agreements are especially essential when one of more of the co-owners are going to reside in the property.

-When making a real estate purchase in partnership with a family or friend, some may feel that creating a legal agreement is unnecessary or might cause tension with their investment partner.
-Though it can be uncomfortable to create a legal contract with a loved one, it is in the best interest of everyone involved to create a co-ownership agreement before making the purchase.
-The co-ownership agreement will act as a guideline for both owners, making sure each person understands their responsibilities and are held accountable.
-This protects the owners from financial injury if one owner fails to uphold their responsibilities, and can act as a guideline for what to do if things go wrong in the management of the property.
-This can also help avoid confusion and disagreement between co-owners throughout their time owning the asset cooperatively.
+A co-ownership agreement serves as a guideline for owners, ensuring each person understands and is accountable for their responsibilities.
+This protects the owners from financial injury if one owner fails to uphold their responsibilities.
+The agreement can also act as a guideline if things go wrong in the management of the property.
+It can also help avoid confusion and disagreement between co-owners throughout their time owning the asset cooperatively.
 Detailed co-ownership agreements can be especially important when planning your estate, as there should be no question of what will happen to your portion of the co-owned property upon your passing in order to protect your beneficiaries and your co-owner from litigation after your death.
 Creating a co-ownership agreement is also an easy way to avoid confusion and frustration with your business partners.

 Are There Risks to Making a Co-Ownership Agreement?